Skip navigation

 • Shortness of breath

-Women are more likely than men to have heart attack symptoms that may not include chest pain, such as:
+Women are more likely than men to have heart attack symptoms that may not include chest pain.
+The signs may not be obvious and might be confusing.
+Symptoms beyond chest pain in women may include:

 • Shortness of breath